brianhempel/gogo/README.md

 ## Contributing

-This repository is public.
-If you wish, you may commit directly to it.
+To fix a problem or add a feature, use the standard pull request workflow:

     # fork it on github, then clone:
-    git clone git@github.com:brianhempel/jumpstart.git
+    git clone git@github.com:YOUR_USERNAME/jumpstart.git
     # hack away
     git push

-Or to get feedback on your changes first, use the standard pull request workflow:

-    # fork it on github, then clone:
+    # then make a pull request

+Once you get a pull request accepted, I'll add you so you can commit directly to the repository.

-    git clone git@github.com:YOUR_USERNAME/jumpstart.git
+    git clone git@github.com:brianhempel/jumpstart.git
     # hack away
     git push
-    # then make a pull request

 ## License